-Privileged account and session management is the same as privileged access management.
+Privileged Account and Session Management is the same as Privileged Access Management (PAM).
 It specifically includes shared account and password management, and privileged session management.
-It can also include application-to-application password management.
+It can also include Application-to-Application Password Management (AAPM).

 Discovering, monitoring, and managing privileged accounts is a vital part of maintaining a strong security posture.
-To meet these demands, many organizations look to privileged account and session management (PASM) solutions.
-These tools are a subclass of privileged access management (PAM) tools and provide protection by vaulting account credentials and enabling full session recording at the vault/gateway-level.
-In their most sophisticated way of use, the solutions broker access for users, services, and applications.
+To meet these demands, many organizations look to PASM solutions.
+These tools are a subclass of privileged access management tools and provide protection by vaulting account credentials and enabling full session recording at the vault/gateway level.
+In their most sophisticated manner of use, the solutions broker access for users, services, and applications.

 According to Gartner (Magic Quadrant for Privileged Access Management, August 2020):

-Though different vendors may offer different capabilities, some key elements of a privileged account and session management solution include:
+Though different vendors may offer different capabilities, some key elements of a PASM solution include: